Online studio at The St Ives School of Art in St Ives

 Over 10 months, you will enjoy a mix of individual tutorials and guidance from our lead tutors Kate Southworth and Greg Humphries, accompanied by a structured and varied creative programme taught by both lead and guest artists.

 Live classes run monthly, via Zoom on Saturday and Sunday mornings with you working independently in the afternoons, gaining feedback at the end of the day.
+The sessions are recorded so you can review the session at your leisure and catch up if you miss any.

 In addition, you will receive a 1 -1 tutorial between every session.
 These will take place between 4pm and 6pm on a Monday, Tuesday or Thursday evening during the first half of the course with Kate Southworth as your lead tutor.
 For the last half of the course these will take place on a Saturday morning with Greg Humphries as your lead tutor.